adishavit/mittens/README.md

 Robust software needs to be able to handle exceptions as gracefully as possible.
 This might include last-minute error logging, alternate notification mechanisms (e.g. via the JVM) etc.

 An unexpected exit out of `main()` or an exception escaping from a DLL, COM or JNI function call can cause severe havoc.
 Module boundaries are stress-points where escaped exceptions should be firmly handled.
-Along dynamic module boundaries, in particular, we want uniform handling of exceptions from multiple C-like functions.
+Dynamically linked libraries (DLLs) export multiple C-like functions forming the dynamic module boundaries.
+Here, in particular, we would like a uniform and consistent way of handling exceptions.
 This often requires a lot of copy-paste code since try-catch statements do not naturally compose nor can they be easily encapsulated.

-Mittens is a generic header-only library that allows try-catch statement composition, ordering and nesting with customizable actions per exception type.
+Mittens is a generic header-only library that allows `try-catch` statement composition, ordering and nesting with customizable actions per exception type.
 These composite exception handlers can be defined once and reused multiple times where needed.

 ![icon](mittens_icon.png) Overview
 -----